streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 2. If the widget has a key that was deleted from `st.session_state`, then Streamlit will recreate the key using the current frontend value. (e.g Deleting a key will not revert the widget to a default value.)
 3. It will return the current value of the widget.

-### Widget cleanup process
+### Widget clean-up process

 When Streamlit gets to the end of a script run, it will delete the data for any widgets it has in memory that were not rendered on the screen.
-Most importantly, that means Streamlit will delete all key-value pairs in `st.session_state` associated to a widget not currently on screen.
+Most importantly, that means Streamlit will delete all key-value pairs in `st.session_state` associated with a widget not currently on screen.

 ## Additional examples

-As promised, let's address how to retain statefulness of widgets when changing pages or modifying their parameters.
+As promised, let's address how to retain the statefulness of widgets when changing pages or modifying their parameters.
 There are two ways to do this.

 1. Use dummy keys to duplicate widget values in `st.session_state` and protect the data from being deleted along with the widget.
 2. Interrupt the widget clean-up process.